wadmp/wadmp.github.io/src/gen3/explanations/adding devices/README.md

   ![multiple devices from CSV](../images/devices/CSV.png)

-  * You can also download an example CSV file that you can edit for your needs:[CSV file example](https://advantecho365-my.sharepoint.com/:x:/g/personal/jan_svoboda_advantech_com/EdaGjukivhVOr27kSyinoREBkJmhzTbvhCZjn6LM9-ypNA?e=e7lVad)
+  * You can also download an example CSV file that you can edit for your needs: [CSV Example File](../exampelsfiles/routers-example.csv)

 **5. Click the *Submit* button to complete the add.**